-I happened to come across this video the other day: http://www.youtube.com/watch?v=CwzoUnj0Cxc which immediately made me sit up and write on this socially tabooed topic.
+I happened to come across this video of good touch, bad touch the other day: http://www.youtube.com/watch?v=CwzoUnj0Cxc which immediately made me sit up and write on this socially tabooed topic.

 Remember that friendly neighbourhood uncle who talked sweet but never left a chance to grope you outside the public eye, or that old relative who touched you at all the wrong places?
 Or even that milkman or fruitwala who accidentally (but deliberately) bumped into you touching your skin?

 It has evoked some bad memories, hasn’t it?
 Even though 20, 30 or 40 years might have elapsed but you can still relive the horror of those moments.
 You have grown up and some of your perpetrators might have long gone, but their acts have stayed with you all these years.
 You stayed silent, didn’t speak about it to anyone in your family, not even to your mother.
 Yes, there was a social stigma attached to it.
 What could your mother have said?
 Or better still, what could she have done about it?
 The uncle was a known member of the society.
 No, no. It was better you didn’t say anything to anybody.

 It happens to almost all girls while growing up that some member of the family or friend takes advantage of their innocence.
 As there is no sex awareness, most of them choose to keep quiet.
 And their silence is then accepted as their fate.
 Though there was no lecher in my family (thankfully), there was one in my neighbourhood.
 The 50-something man used to roam around with his beaded ‘mala’ chanting ‘Hare Rama Hare Krishna, Hare Krishna Hare Hare” and then would deliberately try to mingle with young girls touching them inappropriately.
 Though all of us hated him and avoided going near to him, none of us complained to our parents.
 I can’t recollect now why we were afraid of reporting him to our parents.